+It is approved by the National Organization for Medicines (EOF) and the FDA (USA).
 Besides male pattern (androgenetic) alopecia, hair loss treatment with minoxidil is also an option for other forms of hair loss such as normal seasonal hair loss, telogen effluvium, hair loss due to endocrine and hormonal disorders, and spot baldness (alopecia areata).
-It is also a necessary part of therapy after hair implantation, either with FUE or with FUT (strip) technique, to optimise the results.
-Moreover, after hair transplantation, minoxidil plays a very important role in the maintenance of the existing hair on the receptor site, and to avoid the phenomenon of shock loss.
+It is also a necessary part of therapy after a hair implantation has taken place, either with FUE or with FUT (Strip) technique, to optimise the results.
+Moreover, after hair transplantation, minoxidil plays a very important role in the maintenance of the existing hair on the receptor site, and in the avoidance of the shock loss phenomenon.

 Minoxidil is used in the form of a lotion or foam at concentrations of 2% and 5% which is applied locally to the scalp.
 The 2% solution is commonly used by women or in cases where local irritation of the scalp appears after use of the more concentrated solution of 5%.
 Usually 3-4 sprays twice a day are recommended on the dry area of the scalp that presents hair loss.
 The application of the lotion or foam should be accompanied by mild skin massage for better absorption.

 Minoxidil foam with a 5% concentration is currently used widely, because it is easier to use and causes much less irritation than the minoxidil solution.
 If used daily, it will take 2-3 months for the first results to become visible.
-Minoxidil can be safely used on a long term basis and may be combined with:
+Minoxidil can be safely used on a long term basis.